 There are over 70 accommodation options in the huge Cancun Hotel Zone, and there’s something for every type of traveler and budget in this popular vacation spot!
 From the best resorts in Cancun to beautiful hostels, here are the best places to stay:

 Mayan Monkey is one of the best options in the Hotel Zone for budget-savvy backpackers who appreciate a nice space.
-It in the middle of the Hotel Zone and the property overlooks the lagoon and just across the street from a gorgeous white sand beach.
+It is in the middle of the Hotel Zone, where the property overlooks the lagoon, plus it’s just across the street from a gorgeous white sand beach.
 Rooms here range from private rooms with a private or shared bathroom to dorm rooms that can accommodate up to 12 people.
 You can book this hostel on Hostelworld or Booking.com.